 We may receive fees from the providers listed below.
 See our full disclaimer.

 There are approximately 50 psychiatrists in Cary, North Carolina.
-There is an estimate of 459 licensed counselors, psychologists, and licensed mental health social workers and approximately 28 treatment centers.
+There are an estimated 459 licensed counselors, psychologists, and licensed mental health social workers and approximately 28 treatment centers.

 How We Can Help

-We did the research for you and listed nonprofit mental health organizations to make it easier for you to navigate the system.
+We researched for you and listed nonprofit mental health organizations to make it easier for you to navigate the system.
 Some of them offer sliding scale payment plans and it is noted if they do.
-We hope that you can find a professional who is a good fit for you as you strive towards healing and happiness.
-Please consider listing your symptoms, the timelines, and any other concerns you have prior to making the phone call.
+We hope that you can find a professional who is a good fit for you as you strive toward healing and happiness.
+Please consider listing your symptoms, the timelines, and any other concerns you have before making the phone call.
 This will ensure that you are thorough in your initial conversation and do not forget any important items.
-If it important to you, consider if there are any factors that are necessary in working with your therapist.
-Is their specialization an important factor?
-Gender?
-Education and experience?
+If it is important to you, consider if any factors are necessary in working with your therapist.